HammadZahidAli/data-savvies-tinies/README.md

 ![](https://media.giphy.com/media/jYl67ehKv4IJq/giphy.gif)

-This repository has some exciting projects for learning and courses that are awesome to get the field exposure.
+This repository has some exciting projects for learning and courses that are awesome to make a healthy wealthy learning.
+Yup!